knpuniversity/oo/knpu/episode1/private-access.md

 There's actually three different words that can go here: `public`, `private` and `protected` but we'll only worry about the first two for now.
 As soon as you make a property `private` it can't be accessed from outside of the class.
-I'll show you what I mean by this.
+I'll show you what I mean.

 Now that it's marked as `private` my editor is highlighting strength saying, "No no no, you can't access strength anymore."
 So from outside of the class it's illegal to access